 Her estimated personal fortune is around £350 million (US $525M).

 The Duchy of Lancaster estate, a portfolio of land, property and

-assets, is held in Trust for the Sovereign and worth around £348
+assets, is held in trust for the monarch and worth around £348

 million.
 She also owns properties privately that have never been

 valued, including Sandringham House, Balmoral Castle reputedly

 worth £160 million and the Castle of Mey.
 Her personal art collection

 is worth at least £10 billion, and she owns personal jewellery